Indavelopers/indavelopers-homepage/README.md

 This repository and its content is NOT licensed for its use, as it also contains content property of [Teamflip](https://templateflip.com/) (HTML template).

-It is only shared here for educational reading purposes.
+It is only shared here for educational purposes.